Improve Your Storytelling Presentation Skills and Get Your Ideas Adopted

 1. Gripping Stories Have a Hero

-The most beloved stories in history tell the story of a hero and his journey: Odysseus in the Odyssey, Simba in The Lion King, Luke Skywalker in Star Wars, and Harry Potter in his series et cetera.
-The hero’s journey is a beloved storytelling device that has a recognizable and easily digestible strucutre.
+The most beloved stories in history tell the story of a hero and his journey.
+See: Odysseus in the Odyssey, Simba in The Lion King, Luke Skywalker in Star Wars, and Harry Potter in his series et cetera.
+The hero’s journey is a beloved storytelling device.
+It has a recognizable and easily digestible structure.
 As marketing and storytelling expert Robert Rose explains, “the hero’s journey is a ‘monomyth’ — which is a pattern that many believe can be found in almost every narrative around the world” and that “storytelling across time shares a fundamental structure and can be summarized into this journey.”
 Duarte elaborates in Resonate.

 There is a moment in every story where the character overcomes reluctance to change, leaves the ordinary world, and crosses the threshold into an adventure in a special world.
 In the special world, the hero gains skills and insights – and then brings them back to the ordinary world as the story resolves.